 At some point during the past five years, I realized that I had no choice but to read The Divine Names by St Dionysius the Areopagite.
 I have been captivated by the Christian doctrine of the creatio ex nihilo and have sought to understand it more deeply, both intellectually and spiritually.
 This fascination drove me to begin reading St Thomas Aquinas.
 My forays into the writings of the Angelic Doctor taught me that Thomas loves The Divine Names.
-He quotes Dionysius over 1700 times, more than any other writer—with one exception, namely, Aristotle.
-How curious.
+He quotes Dionysius over 1700 times.
 Thomas is famous for his assimilation of Aristotelian metaphysics into Christian theology, yet how many people are aware of the Areopagite’s profound influence upon Thomas’s reflections?
 How could I understand Thomas’s construal of divinity and creation, I asked myself, apart from the Areopagite?
 But I heroically resisted.
 Life is too short.
 But then I read Pseudo-Dionysius and the Metaphysics of Aquinas by Fran O’Rourke, and the die was cast.
 So I ordered the affordable Paulist Press edition of the Corpus Areopagaticum and waited for the right time.
 It appears that time is now.

 I have now read the four treatises and ten epistles composed by Dionysius.
 To my surprise I have really enjoyed reading them, thanks in large part to the three secondary books I also purchased to illuminate my way: